Discipline Process: Investigation

 Investigation

-The Commissioner can start an investigation if more information is required to make a decision.
+After the Commissioner receives a complaint or report about a teacher, the Commissioner can order an investigation if more information is required to make a decision.
+The investigation is an independent fact-gathering process under the direction of the Commissioner.
 This process is objective and non-adversarial.
 It allows for the collection of information.
+An investigator will gather documents, conduct interviews if needed, and summarize the information into a written report.
 With more information, the Commissioner can make a fair and well-informed decision.
-An investigator will gather documents, conduct interviews and write an investigation report.

 At the start of the investigation:

-• The person who made the complaint, the teacher and any school district or independent school authority that employs the teacher are notified
+• The person who made the complaint or report, the teacher, and any school district or independent school authority that employs the teacher are notified

-• A copy of the complaint is given to the teacher
+• A copy of the signed complaint is given to the teacher.
+Some sensitive or confidential elements may be removed to keep them private or protected

 • An investigator may contact the person who made the complaint, the teacher and anyone else who may have relevant information